-Nursing Practice 5 Practices holistic nursing care by collaborating with individuals to assist them to achieve health and well-being through health promotive and protective nursing care.
+Practice 5 Practices holistic nursing care by collaborating with individuals to assist them to achieve health and well-being through health promotive and protective nursing care.
 Practices holistic nursing care by collaborating with individuals and families with health alterations to assist them to achieve health and well-being through promotive, preventive, curative, rehabilitative, and end-of-life nursing care.
 Practices holistic nursing care within a variety of settings, by collaborating with individuals, families, groups and communities to assist them to achieve health and well-being through promotive, preventive, curative, rehabilitative, and end-of-life nursing care.
-Practices holistic nursing care within a variety of settings, by collaborating with individuals, families, groups and communities with complex health needs to assist them to achieve health and well-being though promotive, preventive, curative, rehabilitative, and end-of-life nursing care.
-6 Participates in the provision of safe, competent, compassionate, ethical, and culturally sensitive nursing care to individuals.
-Provides safe, competent, compassionate, ethical, and culturally sensitive nursing care to individuals and families.
-Plans and provides safe, competent, compassionate, ethical, and culturally sensitive nursing care for individuals, families, groups, and communities.
-Coordinates and provides safe, competent, compassionate, ethical and culturally sensitive nursing care in response to the diverse and dynamic needs of individuals, families, groups and communities.
+Practices holistic nursing care within a variety of settings, by collaborating with individuals, families, groups and communities with complex health needs to assist them to achieve health and well- being though promotive, preventive, curative, rehabilitative, and end- of-life nursing care.
+Nursing Practice 6 Participates in the provision of safe, competent, compassionate and ethical nursing care and applies culturally appropriate care while demonstrating cultural humility and cultural safety.
+Provides safe, competent, compassionate, ethical and culturally appropriate nursing care to individuals and families while demonstrating cultural humility and cultural safety.
+Plans and provides safe, competent, compassionate, ethical and culturally appropriate nursing care while demonstrating cultural humility and cultural safety for individuals, families, groups and communities.
+Coordinates and provides safe, competent, compassionate, ethical and culturally appropriate nursing care while demonstrating cultural humility and cultural safety in response to the diverse and dynamic needs of individuals, families, groups and communities.
 Communication and Collaboration 7 Demonstrates beginning competence in communication through self- awareness, use and monitoring of strategies to participate in therapeutic, caring and culturally sensitive relationships with clients and nursing colleagues.
 Applies effective communication and collaboration strategies to engage in therapeutic, caring and culturally sensitive relationships with clients, nursing colleagues and other members of the health care team.
 Adopts and adapts strategies to establish and maintain therapeutic, caring and culturally sensitive relationships through effective communication and collaboration with diverse clients, nursing colleagues, other members of the health care team, and community partners.
 Communicates and collaborates with clients, nursing colleagues and other members of the health care team to establish and maintain therapeutic, caring and culturally sensitive relationships within diverse and evolving practice situations.